JayDerderian/anima/README.md

     comp.melodies.append(m)                                   # save to comp object
     save(comp)                                                # generate MIDI file

+This will export a new MIDI file with the title of the composition into the directory where this script was executed.

+There will also be a .txt file with the same name with information about how the piece was generated, what kinds of (if any) source material were used, as well as some music theory-adjacent data.

 ## Example Compositions

 There are several example compositions under the "ensembles" directory.
 Each module has a description of the underlying process governing the composition's generation.

+Included compositions:
+    - bloom
+    - mixedqtet
+    - strqtet
+    - pnoduet
+    - rando

+Each of these has a description in the file about the underlying process governing how each composition is created.